jyennaco/mac-media-importer-organizer/README.md

 # Note: The --library can be saved in the archive in archive.txt.
 If mantis
 # finds a library in archive.txt at import time, it will be used in the import.

+# To using the library is a convenience, since you can always just include the
+# library in with "--rootimportdir rootimportdir/librarydir"

 # Back up a set of media files from one place to another (e.g. backing up to an external drive)
 mantis backup --source $HOME --dest /Volumes/KING4GB

+# Sync a media directory with MEGA using MEGAcmd

+1. Get an account on https://mega.nz
+2. Install and start MegaCMD server
+3. Run mantis command:

+mantis mega --rootimportdir /Volumes/BACKUP21 --megaroot /BACKUP21

 ```